duff2013/ulptool/README.md

 3. Find your Arduino-esp32 core directory which Arduino IDE uses.
 Typically ../Arduino/hardware/esp32
 4. In the "arduino_ulp" repository folder you downloaded, copy the folder 'ulp' to ../esp32/tools/sdk/include/ replacing the existing folder named 'ulp'."
 5. In the 'arduino_ulp' repository folder you downloaded, copy the file "platform.txt" to ../esp32 replacing the one you have.
 If you want just remain the old "platform.txt" to save it if you want to revert back.
-6. In the 'arduino_ulp' repository folder you downloaded, copy the 'ulp_example' folder to where Arduino saves or sketchs.
+6. In the 'arduino_ulp' repository folder you downloaded, copy the 'ulp_example' folder to where Arduino saves your sketchs.
-7. Copy the binutils-esp32ulp toolchain you downloaded to ../esp32/tools.
+7. Copy the pre-compiled binutils-esp32ulp toolchain you downloaded to ../esp32/tools.

 Thats it, you now have all the files in place, lets look at very simple example to get you compiling ulp code now!